nex3/nex3.github.io/source/blog/032-the-invention-of-memory.md

 ---
 reply: https://emilysdupree.substack.com/p/the-invention-of-memory
 tags: [covid, link]
+updated: 2024-10-03T05:17:39.999Z
+commentary:
+- "I love people's link roundups but I wanna do mine more like reblogs"
-commentary: [I hate substack too but this is good enough to be worth a read]
+- I hate substack too but this is good enough to be worth a read
 ---

 {% genericPost 'https://emilysdupree.substack.com/p/the-invention-of-memory',